History of Dedham, Massachusetts, 1700–1799: Ministers

 At the end of 1691, the congregation voted again to accept the half-way covenant and declared that John Allin, their former minister, was right to have tried to get them to accept it.
 A new minister, Joseph Belcher, began preaching in March 1692 and was installed on November 29, 1693.
 Samuel Sewall attended his ordination.
-Belcher, who was orthodox in his theology and lofty in his preaching remained in the pulpit until the autumn of 1721 until illness prevented him from preaching.
+Belcher, who was orthodox in his theology and lofty in his preaching, remained in the pulpit until the autumn of 1721 when illness prevented him from preaching.

 Belcher's calm demeanor was likely the reason Dedham did not get swept up in the hysteria surrounding the witch trials in Salem and surrounding communities.
 He tried to return to a voluntary contribution for his salary, in place of the taxes previously imposed, but the system failed and the Town reinstituted a tax.

 In 1721 Belcher came down with a "dangerous paralysis" and went to Roxbury to the home of his son-in-law, Rev. Thomas Walter.
 The church occasionally took up collections to support him during this time.
 Though he was unable to work, there was a custom in New England of lifetime contracts for clergy.
-The church made due with visiting preachers while Belcher was still alive.
+The church used visiting preachers while Belcher was still alive.

 Samuel Dexter was hired as the minister following Belcher's death in 1723.

 Dissent and division of the church

 Early 1700s

 As the town grew and residents began moving to outlying areas, the town was divided into parishes and precincts.
-Parishes could hire their own ministers and teachers while precincts could do that and elect their own tax assessors and militia officers.
+Both could hire their own ministers and teachers, while precincts could also elect their own tax assessors and militia officers.

 By 1706, some members of outlying areas were attending church in other towns.
-Town Meeting voted to grant the selectmen the power, on a case-by-case basis, to allow those individuals to deduct the money they paid for ministers outside Dedham from the taxes they paid for Dedham's minister.
+Town Meeting voted to grant the selectmen the power to allow those individuals to deduct the money they paid for ministers outside Dedham from the taxes they paid for Dedham's minister.

-A group who lived north of the Charles River asked to increase the tax rate by £8 so that they might hire a minister to preach to them in 1709.
+A group who lived north of the Charles River asked to increase the tax rate by £8 so that they might hire a minister in 1709.
 Within two years, the General Court set them off as the new town of Needham.

 In 1717, the Town Meeting voted to exempt residents from paying the minister's salary if they lived more than five miles from the meetinghouse.
-Those who chose to do so could begin attending another church in another town.
-This was the first time the Town conceded that those who lived in outlying parts of town should not have to support a church they didn't attend.
+This was the first time the Town conceded that those who lived in outlying parts of town should not have to support a church they did not attend.
 In May 1721, Town Meeting refused to allow an outlying section of town to hire their own minister, prompting that group to seek to break away as the town of Walpole.